patdie421/pct-connectors-rebuild/README.md

 Apple II+, need an aditional cable for connecting a PC/XT keyboard (kit keyboard cable is inusable for II+) : IBM Keyboard Cable.

 #### Digital RGB Adapter (CGA monitor cable)
-On II+/IIe and GS you can use a second monitor to display PCT video output.
+On II+, IIe and GS you can use a second monitor to display PCT video output.
+A optional cable is was solded by AE.

 ## Video Composite output (video cable)
 Simple two wires cable.
 Cheap female/female jumper wire can be used.